-&lt;sup>26 Services: Any intervention under the project.
-Annex 3: Detailed Project Description
+25 Services: Any intervention under the project.

+Annex 3.
+Detailed Project Description

-Component 1: Strengthening Farmers and Producers Groups- (US\$ 1.08 million)
+Component 1: Strengthening Farmers and Producers Groups- (US\$1.08 million)

-1. The main objective of this component is to strengthen farmers' groups (FGs) so they are better able to implement and sustain project interventions.
-It is designed to address one of the key constraints to improved agricultural productivity and socio-economic conditions of farmers - weak FGs that lack necessary and relevant skills, knowledge, practices, quality inputs, and appropriate technologies.
+1. The objective of this component is to strengthen farmers' and producers' groups to better enable them to implement and sustain project interventions.
+It is designed to address one of the key constraints to improved agricultural productivity and socio-economic conditions of farmers weak farmers' groups that lack necessary and relevant skills, knowledge, practices, quality inputs and appropriate technologies.